CityScrolls logo Explore Venice ›

 With Kids

-At first glance, Venice might not seem ideal for kids, but it’s actually full of fun and engaging activities for the whole family!
+At first glance, Venice may not seem ideal for kids, but it’s packed with fun, engaging activities for the whole family!

 Happy kids = happy parents!